wilseypa/warped2-models/models/pandemic/visualize/README.md

 Currently the files from JHU need to be modified because Oglala Lakota South Dakota and Kusilvak Alaska have incorrect county IDs

 ## **TODO**
+### ***Front End***
 The tooltip for county data makes scrollbars visible when the mouse is near edges of the screen
 Calculate the true minimum and maximums for each data file, not hardcoded as it is currently
-Create local mongodb database
-Create script to set up mongodb database on a local machine
-Create script to fix and import JHU data into mongodb database Investigate setting up AWS account for warped2
 Change the data to be looking at periods of time ie looking at the month of march
 Change the slider to an up/down arrow to increment/decrement days?
 Add legend to heatmap

-## **Completed**
+### ***Back End***
+Create local mongodb database
+Create script to set up mongodb database on a local machine
+Create script to fix and import JHU data into mongodb database
+Investigate setting up AWS account for warped2 cloud database

+### ***--Completed--***
+Investigate d3 and other mapping libraries such as google
+Plot counties on a map
+Plot data on counties for hover
+Create a heatmap effect for US county projection
+Create server setup to host website
 Investigate mongodb for a database

 ## **Resources**